NitishKumar1123/meesho-data-challenge/README.md

 This project aims to predict multiple attributes of e-commerce products from images using a hybrid CNN-RNN model.
 The system enhances product listings by automatically generating attributes for each item, optimizing for varying categories and attribute numbers.
 This model is particularly useful for e-commerce platforms to improve product categorization and search experience.

 # Table of Contents
-Project Overview
+1.Project Overview
-Dataset
+2.Dataset
-Model Architecture
+3.Model Architecture
-Installation
+4.Installation
-Usage
+5.Usage
-Training and Evaluation
+6.Training and Evaluation
-Submission File Generation
+7.Submission File Generation
-Customization
+8.Customization
-Results and Analysis
+9.Results and Analysis
-Acknowledgments
+10.Acknowledgments
 # Project Overview
 The model predicts 10 attributes for each product, even for categories that require fewer than 10 attributes.
 For categories with fewer attributes, the model fills unused attributes with a placeholder ("dummy_value"), based on the number of attributes needed for each category.